 Since the film was set in Scotland, Menzies obviously tried to get as many British actors, or actors who could do a convincing British accent.
 British film star Lilian Bond had previously played the female lead in the superb Universal horror film The Old Dark House (1932), co-starring Boris Karloff, Charles Laughton, Ernest Thesiger and Gloria Stuart, and directed by horror legend James Whale, and in William Wyler’s The Westerner (1940).
 As she passed her forties, her roles grew smaller and she partly transitioned to TV.
 She was 53 when she did The Maze, which was one of her last films.

-Stanley Fraser had a small role as a man in the future in World Without End (1956) and John Dodsworth appeared (reanimated or not) in The Magnetic Monster (1953, review), The Mole People (1956) and The 27th Day (1957).
+Stanley Fraser had a small role as a man in the future in World Without End (1956, review) and John Dodsworth appeared (reanimated or not) in The Magnetic Monster (1953, review), The Mole People (1956) and The 27th Day (1957).
 Owen McGiveney had a small role as a shopkeeper in the Jules Verne adventure Journey to the Center of the Earth (1959), starring Pat Boone and James Mason.
 Robin Hughes had small roles in The Mole People and The Road to Hong Kong (1962).